 Black Rock Mountain State Park in Rabun County sits along the Eastern Continental Divide at 3,640 feet (1,110 m).
 Moreover, it includes four other peaks over 3,000 feet tall (910 m), making it Georgia’s highest state park.
 Therefore, this park is an ideal spot to see beautiful autumn scenery.

 Make sure to stop at the Summit Visitor Center and the roadside overlooks to take photos of the incredible views of the Blue Ridge Mountains!
-Regarding hiking trails, the top three at Black Rock Mountain are the Tennessee Rock Trail, the James E. Edmonds Backcountry Trail, and the Black Rock Lake Trail.
+You can see Georgia, North Carolina, South Carolina, and Tennessee from here on a sunny day.

 4. Cloudland Canyon State Park

 Cloudland Canyon State Park sits on the western edge of Lookout Mountain in Rising Fawn, GA.
 This park features unique and rugged geology, including a deep gorge created by Sitton Gulch Creek and two waterfalls.
-If you’re looking for one of the best fall hikes in Georgia (and easy, too!), check out Overlook Trail.

 5. Fort Mountain State Park